 - Cook County Farm Bureau Foundation hosts its first annual “Farming for our Future” gala and raises over $25,000 to support Farm Bureau’s agricultural literacy efforts.

-- Farm Bureau partners with Ted’s Greenhouse and COUNTRY Financial for a display at the Chicago Flower
+- Farm Bureau partners with Ted’s Greenhouse and COUNTRY Financial for a display at the Chicago Flower and Garden Show.

 - Farm Bureau hosts its first annual Farm Crawl.

 - Farm Bureau in partnership with Fairway Farms in Lemont, host a magical farm-to-table dinner at Cog Hill.

 - Cook County Farm Bureau launches its latest website to better serve members and to communicate more effectively to the general public.